Partial cube

-In graph theory, a partial cube is a graph that is isometric to a subgraph of a hypercube.
+In graph theory, a partial cube is a graph that is an isometric subgraph of a hypercube.
 In other words, a partial cube can be identified with a subgraph of a hypercube in such a way that the distance between any two vertices in the partial cube is the same as the distance between those vertices in the hypercube.
 Equivalently, a partial cube is a graph whose vertices can be labeled with bit strings of equal length in such a way that the distance between two vertices in the graph is equal to the Hamming distance between their labels.
 Such a labeling is called a Hamming labeling; it represents an isometric embedding of the partial cube into a hypercube.